project-hatohol/hatohol/doc/server/manual-sphinx/events.rst

    * - apiVersion
      - Number
      - An API version of this URL.
-       This document is written for version **3**.
+       This document is written for version **4**.
      - Always
-   * - result
+   * - errorCode
-     - Boolean
+     - Number
-     - True on success.
-Otherwise False and the reason is shown in the
-       element: message.
+     - 0 on success, non-0 error code otherwise.
      - Always
-   * - message
+   * - errorMessage
      - String
-     - Error message.
-This key is reply only when result is False.
+     - An error message.
      - False
+   * - haveIncident
+     - Boolean
+     - `true` when the incident tracking feature is enabled on the Hatohol server, otherwise `false`.
+     - Always
+   * - lastUnifiedEventId
+     - Number
+     - The ID (`unifiedId` in `Event object`_) of the latest event in Hatohol's DB.
+     - True
    * - numberOfEvents
      - Number
-     - The number of events.
+     - The number of events in the `events` array.
      - True
    * - events
      - Array